 1. What is the difference between a cold and the flu?

-The flu and the common cold, and even COVID-19 can target the respiratory system, but they are caused by different viruses.
-Influenza or "the flu" develops when a flu virus infects your respiratory system, including your nose, throat, bronchial tubes, and possibly the lungs.
-A cold virus usually infects only your upper respiratory tract: your nose and throat.
+The flu, the common cold, and even COVID-19 can target the respiratory system, but they are caused by different viruses.
+Influenza or "the flu" develops when a flu virus infects the respiratory system, including your nose, throat, bronchial tubes, and possibly the lungs.
+A cold virus usually infects only the upper respiratory tract: your nose and throat.
 While COVID-19 is considered an severe acute respiratory syndrome, it can attack a variety of systems

 The flu usually causes more severe illness than the common cold.
 Flu can bring on fever, body aches, and exhaustion, symptoms that are rarely caused by simple colds.